Jackson confirmed as first Black female high court justice

-Jackson, a 51 year-old appeals court judge with nine years experience on the federal bench, was confirmed 53-47, mostly along party lines but with three Republican votes.
-Presiding was Vice President Kamala Harris, also the first Black woman to reach that high office.
+Cheers rang out in the Senate chamber as Jackson, a 51 year-old appeals court judge with nine years experience on the federal bench, was confirmed 53-47, mostly along party lines but with three Republican votes.
+Presiding and emotionally announcing the vote was Vice President Kamala Harris, also the first Black woman to reach her high office.

 “This is a wonderful day, a joyous day, an inspiring day — for the Senate, for the Supreme Court and for the United States of America," exulted Senate Majority Leader Chuck Schumer.
-When Harris called the final tally, the chamber erupted in cheers that echoed beyond its doors.
-The Senate's upper galleries were almost full for the first time since the beginning of the pandemic two years ago.
+The Senate's upper galleries were almost full for the first time since the beginning of the pandemic two years ago, and about a dozen House members, part of the the Congressional Black caucus, stood at the back of the chamber.

 People are also reading…